 The Foundation Companies Law came into effect in the Cayman Islands on 18 October 2017 and allows for the formation of a new vehicle in the Cayman Islands, the foundation company.
-This vehicle is a body corporate with a legal personality distinct from that of its members, directors, officers, supervisors or founder, and is governed by the Companies Law, currently in its 2018 revision.
-A number of fundamental modifications have been made to the Companies Law model company, meaning that it has additional flexibility for achieving private wealth planning as well as commercial objectives.
+This vehicle is a body corporate with a legal personality distinct from that of its members, directors, officers, supervisors or founder, and is governed by the Companies Law, currently in its 2020 revision.
+A number of fundamental modifications have been made to the Companies Law model company, meaning that it has additional flexibility for achieving private wealth planning as well as commercial objectives, see 4.2 Succession Planning.